z-dev/web-training/courses/side-quests/c-underscore-and-lodash.md

 * Run through the learning materials
 * Build an example of 5 of the above function I said I used locally.
+* Convert your examples to use lodash and see if they work.